swcarpentry/git-novice/episodes/07-github.md

 $ git push origin main
 ```

-Since Alfredo set up a passphrase, it will prompt him for it.
+Since Alfredo set up a passphrase, it will prompt them for it.
 If you completed advanced settings for your authentication, it
 will not prompt for a passphrase.

 ```output